facebook/react-devtools/README.md

 Due to a [bug in Chrome](https://code.google.com/p/chromium/issues/detail?id=319328), devtools extensions are unable to use `localStorage` if the "Block third-party cookies and site data" option is checked in the Chrome content settings.
-Until this bug is fixed, please make sure this preference is unchecked.
+Until this bug is fixed, you can work around by adding React tools to your whitelist.
+Open `chrome://settings/contentExceptions#cookies`, add `fmkadmapgofadopljbjfkapdkoienihi` as a hostname pattern, and press `Enter`.

 ## Usage